 MARCH OR DIE sees Gene Hackman and his small force of French Foreign Legionnaires sweating under the broiling Moroccan sun, helping archaeologist Max Von Sydow unearth ‘The Angel Of The Desert’, a relic that will enable “fat, overstuffed Frenchmen to belch their lunch at the sight of gold in the Louvre.”

 As they toil, they are probably thinking ‘what a shame’– to spend $9,000,000 on a picture that will pass in the shuffle, thanks to their flat performing of a stillborn and clichéd script, under the lame direction of Dick Richards.
 Then, over the horizon, a long, black line of horse & camel-mounted tribesmen appear.
 They charge, the Legion digs in, things crackle.
-More and more Tuaregs show up, until a tidal wave of wild-eyed, screaming warriors are surging down the sand dunes into a doozy of a fight, a noisy, furious and exciting brawl, one of the better choreographed big-time movie battles since the 60s—a complete surprise considering how staid everything in the movie had been until that point.
-Action fans will kick themselves for a week if they pass up this gig.
+More and more Tuaregs show up, until a tidal wave of screaming tribesmen are surging down the sand dunes into a doozy of a fight, a noisy, furious and exciting brawl, one of the better choreographed big-time movie battles since the 60s.
+This wingding is a complete surprise considering how staid everything in the movie had been until that point.
+Action fans will eat it up.

-With the exception of Ian Holm, leading the tribesmen, the supporting players are bad, and Hackman acts like he’s asleep.
-The script stinks, the movie is overall lousy, but that battle is a whopper.
-Watching the film is like listening to someone sell insurance, but if you occasionally get totally fed up with Stupid Mankind In General and wish they’d hurry up and get it over with, then the wipeout on view here is cathartic.
+With the exception of Ian Holm as the leader of the Tauregs, the supporting players are bad, and Hackman is uncharacteristically numb.
+The script stinks, the movie is overall lousy, but at least the color and sound are good and that battle is a whopper.
+Watching the film is like listening to someone sell insurance, but if you occasionally get totally fed up with Stupid Mankind In General and are feeling “Get it over with”, then the wipeout on view here offers painless catharsis.